Today is an excellent day because you need to move mailboxes to a new database.…

 - Install Exchange Mailbox server using the setup wizard

 - Install Exchange Mailbox server using unattended mode

 The Exchange setup wizard will guide you to install Exchange Server with GUI.
 The Exchange unattended mode will install Exchange Server with the command line.
 In this article, you will install Exchange Server 2016 step by step with GUI.

 Before starting with installing Exchange Server 2016 on Windows Server 2016, make sure that the following is configured:

 - Joined to the domain

-- Prerequisites are already installed on the server
+- Prerequisites installed on the server

 - Account needs to be a member of the Schema Admins and Enterprise Admins security groups*

 *Open Active Directory and add both groups to your account if it’s not set already.
 These are high privilege groups.
 I recommend you to remove your account from the groups when you’re done with this task.
-Note, if you’ve just added yourself to these groups you’ll need to log out and back into the server for the new group membership to take effect.
+Note, if you’ve just added yourself to these groups, you’ll need to log out and back into the server for the new group membership to take effect.